Tharon-C/brew-site/content/_index.md

 headline = "Organic Fair Trade" image = "/images/organic.jpg"
 [[blocks.sections]]
 content = "Brew is a family business grown out of love.
-Each bag hand measured and stamped. " headline = "Made with Love" image = "/images/TEA-BAGS.jpg"
+Each bag is hand measured and stamped, and even our logo and webpage are created by family members.
+We encourage our children to garden with us and create their own tea blends to inspire them with a love of nature and hard work." headline = "Made with Love" image = "/images/TEA-BAGS.jpg"
 [[blocks]]